 - More information was asked to be added in regards to physical health and well-being in relation to eating habits and relationships with food.
 This section was adapted in our food policy to cover how children do not always choose their food or control their portion sizes.
-Both children and parents will be made aware of the correct portion sizes and given some suggested sugar swap options to help them make informed choices in their diets. - Anxieties over food was also brought up and can be addressed or resolved early on by ensuring that discussion are made over how food importantly provides us with the necessary energy needed for daily life.
+Both children and parents will be made aware of the correct portion sizes and given some suggested sugar swap options to help them make informed choices in their diets.
+Healthy snacks was introduced as a result of these comments. - Anxieties over food was also brought up and can be addressed or resolved early on by ensuring that discussion are made over how food importantly provides us with the necessary energy needed for daily life.
 Body image is also an area that can be discussed sensitively through-out both Key stages as and when appropriate to do so.